stephen010x/webgl-c-frame/README.md

 ## About

-This WebGL game engine is the collective result of several demo projects, written in C using [Emscripten's](https://emscripten.org/docs/tools_reference/emcc.html) C compiler in order to compile to WebAssembly with included Javascript Wrappers for the C standard library.
-Developed over a 4 month semester for my CS-3600 Graphics Class, this engine provides enough features to develop full games, as shown in the following demos, and is very capable of being extended into adding more features.
+This WebGL game library is the collective result of several demo projects, written in C using [Emscripten's](https://emscripten.org/docs/tools_reference/emcc.html) C compiler in order to compile to WebAssembly with included Javascript Wrappers for the C standard library.
+Developed over a 4 month semester for my CS-3600 Graphics Class, this library provides enough features to develop full games, as shown in the following demos, and is very capable of being extended into adding more features.

-The reason this engine and subsiquent demos were developed for a web enviroment rather than in a native enviroment like Windows or Linux, is because the graphics class at my university switched to using WebGL and Javascript.
+The reason this library and subsiquent demos were developed for a web enviroment rather than in a native enviroment like Windows or Linux, is because the graphics class at my university switched to using WebGL and Javascript.
 And most of the assignments were already half written by the professor, only requiring the student to modify the code in order to complete the semester coursework.
-I was not a big fan of this learning approach, and was very eager to teach myself how to design a reusable graphics engine API <ins>completely from scratch</ins> using a fast native language like C, while still being able to fullfill the requirements of the class of the application being able to run in a web enviroment.
+I was not a big fan of this learning approach, and was very eager to teach myself how to design a reusable graphics API <ins>completely from scratch</ins> using a fast native language like C, while still being able to fullfill the requirements of the class of the application being able to run in a web enviroment.

 Using C and the Emscripten compiler, I was able to spare myself the horrors of having to develop a graphical application in an untyped language.
 Compiling to WebAssembly I was able to give myself a more native and from-scratch experience of developing optimized graphical applications.

 During this process, I have learned the OpenGL API, as well as the GLSL scripting language.

-The intention of this engine is to make it reusable, in order to speed up the development of the assignments throughout the course of this semester.
+The intention of this library is to make it reusable, in order to speed up the development of the assignments throughout the course of this semester.
 Using the API I've written, it is much easier to streamline the process of designing 3D graphic projects.